aaronsaray/aaronsaray.com/_posts/2007-06-22-php5-object-oriented-properties-tested.markdown

 ### Our first code example.
 Lets create a proper singleton pattern.

 While the term 'proper' is debatable, the most improper solution is NOT to make a non-existent or empty constructor.
 Instead, lets make it protected.
 We know that a protected method cannot be ran outside of the class context (hint hint ;)) but it can be extended by a child class.
 (Note: I rarely ever use private variables anymore.
-Tehre are instances, but most often, it appears to be sufficient to allow the variables to be private.  -- once again debatable).
+There are instances, but most often, it appears to be sufficient to allow the variables to be private.  -- once again debatable).
 Here's our example:

 ```php?start_inline=1
 class classTest {